Here is a link to the entire article:

 We went a bit crazy, ordering the Steamed Veggie Dumplings (Bao), Sauteed Broccoli with Asparagus, China House Vegetarian Deluxe with Tofu, and rice.
 It was hot, delicious, and reasonably priced.
 The best!

-We loved everything but I think my favorite is the
+We loved everything but I think my favorite is the broccoli and asparagus dish.
+We ask them to add some fried tofu. |

 I was thrilled to find that they were still in Half Moon Bay and they still delivered!